The leading global voice

 Tell all your friends and contacts

-Post a message on your social network and encourage your friends to take steps to protect their heart and join the #MatchFitWoman Challenge (see sample social media messages below).
+Post a message on your social network and encourage your friends to take steps to protect their heart (see sample social media messages below).

 Access the #MatchFitWoman challenge terms and conditions here

 Care for your heart?
 Love football?
-Get your heart pumping – join the #MatchFitWoman challenge bit.ly/2qW7mGs
+Get your heart pumping with the #MatchFitWoman challenge bit.ly/2qW7mGs

-You can find below links to more pictures and resources to share with your messages
+You can find more pictures and resources to share with your messages in the section below

 The #MatchFitWoman video

 The campaign key image